MosesLyatuu/tree-together/README.md

-TREE TOGETHER
+TREE TOGETHER.
-TREE TOGETHER is a web platform designed to foster a global community dedicated to tree planting.
+Is a web platform designed to foster a global community dedicated to tree planting.
 By combining social interaction, gamification, and educational resources, we aim to inspire individuals to take action in combating climate change.

 Table of Contents
 Introduction